Forgottenit/retro/README.md

 </details>
 <details><summary><b>User Authorisation</b></summary>
 Django's built-in user authorization features are used to control access to certain areas of the site depending on the user's role and logged-in status.
+For example, only users who create a review can update it, and only they and the site owner would be able to delete it.
+This is handled by decorators, such as @login required and if statements checking if the user who wrote the review.
+This is also true for superuser privileges, such as editing albums, for example, the price, or loading new albums.
 </details>
 <details><summary><b>Form Validation</b></summary>
 Form validation is performed using Django's built-in form validation features, ensuring that all user input is correctly formatted before being processed.
+Fields are also set on required information, for example, on user requests, a Title is required, and form submission is not possible without it.
 </details>
 <details><summary><b>Security-Sensitive Information</b></summary>
-All sensitive information, such as API keys and database connection strings, is stored in environment variables, which are not included in the source code.
+All sensitive information, such as API keys and database connection strings, are stored in environment variables, which are not included in the source code.
 This is managed using Django's built-in environment variable handling features and the Heroku platform's config vars feature.
 </details>
 <details><summary><b>Payments</b></summary>
-All payment processing is handled using the [Stripe](https://stripe.com) payment platform, ensuring that all financial transactions are secure and reliable.
+All payment processing is handled using the [Stripe](https://stripe.com) payment platform, ensuring that all financial transactions are secure and reliable, web-handlers are also implemented to catch payment errors.
 </details>
 <details>
 <summary><b>Disclaimer and Privacy Policy</b></summary>
-The site includes a standard disclaimer and privacy policy, in line with best practices for ecommerce sites.
+The site includes a standard GDPR disclaimer and privacy policy, in line with best practices for e-commerce sites.
 GDPR considerations are taken into account in the design of the site and the handling of user data, following the guidance provided by [GDPR.eu](https://gdpr.eu/privacy-notice/).
+However, if this was a functioning site, more considerations would need to be put in place, such as cookie policies etc.
 </details>
 <details><summary><b>Images and Media</b></summary>
 All images and other media files are stored and served using the [Cloudinary](https://cloudinary.com/) platform, ensuring high performance and reliability.